pra1veenk/ppe-detect-sap/README.md

     >- Required to receive events from Amazon Monitron
 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application
+- SAP HANA Schemas & HDI Containers
+    >- Application database for CAP Application
 - SAP Process Automation - Business Rules capability
     >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Monitron.
 - SAP S/4HANA System
     >- To execute the business action associated with the event received.
+- SAP Connectivity Service
+    >- To establish connections between cloud applications and on-premise systems.
+- SAP Destination Service
+    >- To find the destination information required to access a remote service or system from your extension application.
+- SAP Private Link Service
+    >- To establishe a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
+- SAP Business Application Studio
+    >- A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.

 **Amazon Web Services**